White House fends off tough questions about Biden’s mental fitness after debate performance

 She added the administration is “absolutely not” hiding information about the president’s health or ability to do his job.

 Jean-Pierre also addressed recent reporting that Hunter Biden had been joining his father in recent White House meetings.
 NBC was the first to report on Hunter Biden’s participation in the meetings.
-She said the president’s son, who was convicted last month on three felony gun charges last month, returned to the White House with his father after spending the weekend at Camp David and “walked with him into” a meeting to prepare for Biden’s Monday night speech on the Supreme Court’s immunity decision.
+Jean-Pierre said the president’s son, who was convicted last month on three felony gun charges, returned to the White House with his father after spending the weekend at Camp David and “walked with him into” a meeting to prepare for Biden’s Monday night speech on the Supreme Court’s decision in Trump’s immunity case.

 Jean-Pierre also declined to engage with a question from CNN’s MJ Lee on a CNN poll conducted following last week’s debate showing Vice President Kamala Harris outpacing Biden in a hypothetical race against Trump.